Identity & Sync Groups

 shared schema only describes the shape; the data plane stays the customer’s and

-can’t cross-leak.
-Omit these fields for the default above.
-Requires a platform
+organizationId for the single-organization default above.
+Requires a dedicated

 The two halves of scoping